The Jacobian Conjecture and Integrability of Associated Partial Differential Equations: Abstract

 \section{Abstract}

 The Jacobian conjecture over a field of characteristic zero is considered directly in view of the nonlinear partial differential equations it is associated with.
-Exploring such partial differential equations, this work obtains broad families of polynomial maps satisfying the conjecture in all dimensions and of arbitrarily high degrees and henceforth affirmatively and constructively settles a reformulated multiply parametrized version of the conjecture in all dimensions.
+Exploring the integrals of such partial differential equations, this work obtains broad families of polynomial maps satisfying the conjecture in all dimensions and of arbitrarily high degrees.
+Furthermore, it is shown that a reformulated multiply parametrized version of the conjecture in all dimensions enables a separation of the Jacobian equation into a system of subequations which may be integrated systematically rendering a settlement of the parametrized Jacobian problem in this context.